Wall Street Pummels Synchrony Financial (SYF) After Recent Earnings Report

 Piper Sandler gave a rating of “Overweight” to SYF, setting the target price at $49 in the report published on April 06th of the current year.

-Volatility was left at 2.61%, however, over the last 30 days, the volatility rate increased by 2.13%, as shares surge +4.99% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -1.86% lower at present.
+Volatility was left at 2.55%, however, over the last 30 days, the volatility rate increased by 2.89%, as shares surge +0.51% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +10.44% upper at present.

 Insider Trading